-Virginia governor restores voting rights for 69,000 ex-felons, makes review process quicker
+Northam restores voting rights for 69,000 with felony convictions, makes review process quicker

 Felons lose a host of civil rights in Virginia in addition to the vote, including the right to run for office, serve on a jury, be a notary or own a firearm.
 A governor can restore all but the firearms right, which a felon must apply separately to have restored.

-Republican Gov. Robert F. McDonnell kicked off the modern effort to restore rights for nonviolent ex-felons, intervening in several thousand cases before leaving office in 2014.
-But his successor, Gov. Terry McAuliffe (D), took the matter to a different level.
+Republican governor Robert F. McDonnell kicked off the modern effort to restore rights for nonviolent ex-felons, intervening in several thousand cases before leaving office in 2014.
+But his successor, Terry McAuliffe (D), took the matter to a different level.

 McAuliffe issued an executive order that would have automatically restored voting rights to hundreds of thousands of ex-felons.
 Republicans challenged him in court, and the Virginia Supreme Court ruled that he could only restore rights in individual cases, not en masse.

-So McAuliffe began a painstaking process that eventually restored voting and other civil rights to some 173,000 former felons once they had served their sentences and completed a period of community supervision, or probation.
+So McAuliffe began a process that eventually restored voting and other civil rights to about 173,000 felons once they had served their sentences and completed a period of community supervision, or probation.

 When Northam decided this year to hasten the process, his advisers identified 69,045 individuals who were eligible for restoration.
-The addition of those people, announced Tuesday, brings Northam’s total so far to more than 111,000 ex-felons whose rights have been restored.
+The addition of those people, announced Tuesday, brings Northam’s total so far to more than 111,000 felons whose rights have been restored.

-“This change will have a tremendous impact on the people we serve, enabling more Virginians to have their rights restored sooner,” Sara Dimick, executive director of OAR of Richmond, a nonprofit that helps formerly incarcerated people reenter society, said in a news release from the Northam administration.
+“This change will have a tremendous impact on the people we serve, enabling more Virginians to have their rights restored sooner,” Sara Dimick, executive director of OAR of Richmond, a nonprofit organization that helps formerly incarcerated people reenter society, said in a news release from the Northam administration.

 Northam said he hopes the constitutional amendment passes to make the criminal justice system more fair.
 “We must change it so we can get closer to being a state where people can move beyond their mistakes, and where justice is our priority,” he said.